CopenhagenToLondon/Test/Plan.md

-Axioms
+Axioms <br>
 Let X(t)_i be a stochastic process representing individual i of n individuals.<br>
-Let each X(t)_i be determined by an undeterminable process, with certain repeating patterns being recognizable and determinable.\\
+Let each X(t)_i be determined by an undeterminable process, with certain repeating patterns being recognizable and determinable.<br>
-A group of X(t)_i's with similar repeating patterns is called a society.\\
+A group of X(t)_i's with similar repeating patterns is called a society.<br>

 A society gains more value, the more members there is in the group.
-Even if the value function has a deminishing returns property.\\
+Even if the value function has a deminishing returns property.<br>
 ESFJ, ISFJ, ISTJ, ...
 Are all the "front line ants", INTJ, INFJ, ...
-Are all the "back line ants". // Societies are competitive.
-There's competition within a society, for positions. // Women go by beauty, sociability then skill.
+Are all the "back line ants". <br>
+Societies are competitive.
+There's competition within a society, for positions. <br>
+Women go by beauty, sociability then skill.
 Men go by skill, sociability then beauty.